freebsd/pkg/README.md

 If you're on a 9.x system or earler and did not have a release version of pkg(8) installed previously, you will need to run the pkg2ng script.
-This is only necesaary when converting your system from the old pkg_tools style packages.
+This is only necessary when converting your system from the old pkg_tools style packages.

 In order to register your installed packages to pkg, execute the